Dea Birkett: Career

-Birkett during her time as journalist she had written on social issues for The Guardian and broadcasts for BBC Radio 4.
+During her time as a journalist Birkett had written on social issues for The Guardian and broadcast for BBC Radio 4.
 She is creative director of the charity Kids in Museums and Ringmaster of Circus 250.
-She was awarded the Somerset Maugham Award in 1993 for her book Jella, in which follows Birkett journey from Africa to the UK.
+She was awarded the Somerset Maugham Award in 1993 for her book Jella, in which follows Birkett's journey from Africa to the UK.

+She was elected a Fellow of the Royal Society of Literature in 2000.